No fatalities

-Investigators examined the tail rotor drive system and discovered that the Thomas coupling interface with the main gearbox tail rotor output shaft had failed.
-This coupling was part of an aftermarket air conditioning system installed under a Supplemental Type Certificate (STC).
+Examination revealed that the tail rotor drive system's Thomas coupling interface with the main gear box tail rotor output shaft had failed.
+The Thomas coupling was part of an after-market air conditioning system installed under a Federal Aviation Administration (FAA) Supplemental Type Certificate (STC) held by Air Comm Corporation.
+The STC was installed about 150 flight hours before the accident.

 Contributing factors